Close Menu

 Shih-tzu's Grooming and Coat Care

-One of the most defining features of the Shih-Tzu is its luxurious double coat.
-While undeniably beautiful, this silky fur comes with high grooming demands.
-Without proper maintenance, their coat can easily become tangled, matted, or even cause skin infections.
-Grooming isn’t just about looks—it’s an essential part of keeping your Shih-Tzu comfortable and healthy.
+Maybe the most typical feature of the Shih-Tzu is its soft double coat.
+Yes, it’s quite a beauty, but that silky coat comes with high maintenance needs.
+If left unmaintained, their coat will soon become matted and tangled, or even cause skin infections.
+Brushing isn’t just about looks—it plays a crucial role in your Shih-Tzu’s feeling comfortable and healthy.

 Step 1: Daily Brushing

-• Routine: Brush your Shih-Tzu’s coat daily to prevent tangles and mats.
-Start at the ends of the hair and work toward the skin, being gentle to avoid pulling.
+• Schedule: Brush your Shih-Tzu daily to avoid mats and tangles.
+Brush from the ends of the hair to the skin, not tugging.

-• Tip: Focus on problem areas like behind the ears, under the legs, and around the collar where mats form quickly.
+Concentrate on trouble spots such as behind the ears, under legs, and collar where mats develop rapidly..

 Step 2: Bathing Schedule

-• Shampoo & Conditioner: Always use a dog-specific, hypoallergenic shampoo and a moisturizing conditioner to maintain coat softness.
+• Interval: Every 3–4 weeks.
+Shampoo & Conditioner: Use a dog-specific, hypoallergenic shampoo and conditioner to keep the coat soft.

-• Drying: Gently towel-dry and then blow-dry on a low, cool setting while brushing to prevent tangling.
+• Drying: Gently towel dry and then blow dry on a low cool setting brush to avoid tangling.

 Step 3: Trimming

-• Professional Grooming: Every 4–6 weeks, especially if you prefer the traditional long “show coat” or want a practical “puppy cut.”
+• Professional Grooming: Every 4–6 weeks.
+Especially if you prefer a long “show coat” or working “puppy cut.”

-• Paws & Sanitary Trim: Keep the hair around the paws, pads, and sanitary areas neat for hygiene and comfort.
+• Paws & Sanitary Trim: Maintain tidy hair on and about the paws, pads, and sanitary regions for health and convenience.

 Step 4: Eye & Ear Care

-• Eyes: Shih-Tzus are prone to tear staining due to their facial structure.
-Use a damp cotton pad or vet-approved wipes to clean daily.
+• Eyes: Shih-Tzus are prone to tear staining of the eyes, depending on the facial conformation.
+Clean delicately daily using a damp cotton pad or vet-approved wipes.

-• Ears: Check weekly for signs of wax buildup, odor, or infection.
-Clean with a vet-recommended ear solution.
+• Ears: Inspect weekly for any signs of wax build-up, odor, or infection.
+Clean with a vet-approved ear solution.

 Step 5: Nail Trimming & Dental Care

-• Nails: Trim every 3–4 weeks (or as needed if you hear them clicking on the floor).
+• Nails: Trim 3–4 weeks (or as necessary when you hear them clicking on the floor).

-• Teeth: Brush your Shih-Tzu’s teeth at least 2–3 times a week using a dog-friendly toothpaste.
-Regular dental checkups are crucial.
+• Teeth: Brush your Shih-Tzu’s teeth a min. of 2–3 times per week with dog-safe toothpaste.
+Regular dental check-ups are a must.

 Grooming Tips for First-Time Owners

-• Start grooming your puppy early so they grow used to brushes, clippers, and being handled.
+• Groom your puppy early so they become accustomed to brushes, clippers, & being touched.

-• Use positive reinforcement with treats and praise to make grooming enjoyable.
+• Use positive reinforcement with treats and praise for love grooming.

-• Keep grooming sessions short at first, gradually extending them as your Shih-Tzu adjusts.
+• Keep grooming sessions brief initially and gradually increase their duration as your Shih-Tzu becomes accustomed to them.

 Food and Nutrition for Shih-Tzu